kixxauth/kixx-assert/README.md

 item | any | The item *not* expected to be found in the subject subject | Array, Object, or String | The item to test reason | String | String used as the first part of the AssertionError message.

+Passes if the subject does *not* contain the item.
+In the case of a String, the item must be a character *not* in the subject.
+In the case of an Array, any primitive or object which strictly equals an item in the Array will fail.
+In the case of an Object, any primitive or object strictly equals an enumerable property of the Object will fail.

 ### assertions.has
 __`KixxAssert.assertions.has(key, subject, reason)`__